inkdropapp/docs/src/app/start-guide/what-is-markdown/page.md

 \```
 ````
 {% /snippet %}

 - **Math Expressions**: For those in more technical or scientific fields, GFM's support for math notation can be a lifesaver, allowing for LaTeX-style mathematical expressions.
+(Requires [Math plugin](https://my.inkdrop.app/plugins/math))

 {% snippet lang="md" filename="Math expressions" %}
 ````
 \```math